What is the best driving route from California to New York?

 Mapping out the trip

 There are so many things to consider when planning a California to New York road trip: weather concerns, how fast you need to get there, whether you want to sightsee along the way, if there are friends or family to visit in certain locations, etc. All of these will determine the ideal route.

-If you want to take a look at planning suggestions by season, these cross-country road trip routes show the best path to take depending on the time of year.
 As you plan, make sure to read through this ultimate guide for road trip planning for even more tips.